jeremyzilar/street-view/docs/manual.md

 ### Overview

-Case conferencing is the heart of the Street View collective care model.
+Case conferencing is the heart of the Caminos collective care model.
 Participating providers meet regularly to review the By-Name List, coordinate responses, and ensure people get the support they need in a coordinated way.

 ### Case Conferencing Process